westim/ConcentrationGame/README.md

 - Getting accustomed to argument & parameter labels is odd, but not an unwelcome language feature.
 - The `Collection` protocol makes working with `Array`, `Dictionary`, and other data structures easier than other object-oriented languages.
 - Surprisingly, the `--` and `++` operators were [removed in Swift 3](https://github.com/apple/swift-evolution/blob/master/proposals/0004-remove-pre-post-inc-decrement.md).
 Weird, but I don't disagree with the thorough justification.
-- Markdown documentation comments are awesome.
+- Markdown documentation comments are great for both readability and knowledge transfer.
-- `extension` is awesome!
+- `extension` is a very useful tool for organizing code and isolating scary algorithms.

 ## Set Game